 Primary aromas are those distinct smells that are derived from the fruit itself.
 These aromas may present themselves as fruity or floral in nature.
 It's these aromas that allow us to differentiate between different wines in their youth.
 Violets, rose, chamomile, green apple, citrus, black and red berries would all fall under the primary aroma category.

 The fermentation process creates a wine's secondary aromas and may be subtly or significantly influenced by the winemaker's choices.
 The most common influence in secondary aromas is oak.
 From imparting nutty, buttery, vanilla and cedar or other wood-like themes to a final wine, oak's lofty influence is the dominant factor in a wine's secondary aromatic profile.

 If a wine has undergone some sort of aging process, then tertiary aromas may start to set in.
 The longer and more extensive the aging, the more a wine's aromatics will be influenced by these tertiary aromas.
 These often include oxidative character traits like coffee, caramel, toffee, and cocoa or reductive notes that lean more towards earthy nuances like the damp scents of a wet forest floor, mushrooms or veggie-like components.

 Other Aromatic Influences

 If a wine is fermented and aged in stainless steel tanks without a hint of oak in sight, then these wines will come across quite youthful and fresh, full of fruit and be dominated primarily by primary wine aromas.
-If however, a winemaker is running Chardonnay through a secondary fermentation known as malolactic fermentation the resulting in a wine will carry rich, butter-based smells.
+If, however, a winemaker is running Chardonnay through a secondary fermentation known as malolactic fermentation, the resulting wine will carry rich, butter-based smells.
 These buttery scents specifically come under the nose category of "bouquet" not "aroma" because they would not be present in a Chardonnay that has not undergone malolactic fermentation, an intervention used by the vintner and not innate in the grape's varietal character.